chill117/proxy-lists/readme.md

 	series: false,

 	/*
-		Load GeoIp data for these types of IP addresses.
-Default is only ipv4.

-		To include both ipv4 and ipv6:
-		['ipv4', 'ipv6']
-	*/
-	ipTypes: ['ipv4'],

-	/*
 		Default request module options.
 For example you could pass the 'proxy' option in this way.

 		See for more info: